 Why Should You Use Chlorine Tablets?

 Chlorine is one of the most commonly used pool sanitizers.
-Not only in smaller private pools but even commercial pools use chlorine frequently to keep their pool crystal clear.
-It is n0t very expensive, easily available in stores and also awfully easy to administer.
+Small private pools and even commercial pools use chlorine frequently to keep their pool crystal clear.
+It is not very expensive, easily available in stores, and also awfully easy to administer.
 In my experience, chlorine is a must for maintaining a pool’s hygiene.
-It kills viruses, algae and infections and will keep you and anyone else swimming in your pool protected from diseases.
+It kills viruses, algae, and infections and will keep you and anyone else swimming in your pool protected from diseases.

 How Much Is Too Much?